-In 1963, Honda entered the automobile world, starting first in its home market of Japan with a mini pick-up truck called the T360 which, with its four cylinder engine and small chassis, was small enough to fall into Japan’s Kei car (“light automobile”) category and a cheaper tax burden than other trucks.
-Later that same year, they came out with their first production car, a sports car called the S500, which featured motorcycle-inspired chain-driven rear wheel drive.
-Honda’s first four door sedan was 1969’s Honda 1300.
+In 1963, Honda entered the automobile world, starting first in its home market of Japan with a mini-pickup truck called the T360 that, with its four cylinder engine and small chassis, was small enough to fall into Japan’s Kei car (“light automobile”) category, making it a cheaper tax burden than other trucks.
+Later that same year, they came out with their first production car, a sports car called the S500, which featured a motorcycle-inspired chain-driven rear-wheel drive.
+Honda’s first four-door sedan was 1969’s Honda 1300.
 The 1300 featured a dual grille, inspired by Soichiro Honda’s Pontiac Firebird, and an air-cooled engine, on the theory that liquid would eventually be cooled by air in the radiator, so it would be best to cut out that intermediary step.
 Again, keep in mind that Honda began with motorcycles.

 Following the success of the Accord, Honda became the first Japanese automaker to enter the luxury automobile market when it launched the Acura brand into the American market in 1986 in an attempt to gain ground in this market.
 To differentiate the Acura brand from its Honda line, the company created a second, completely new dealer network, with requirements such as Acura dealerships had to be located a minimum of 10 miles away from existing Honda outlets.
 The brand was America's best-selling import luxury nameplate in 1987 thanks to its Integra and Legend vehicles, and continues to be one of the top luxury automobile brands.